cyanel-it/tp-api/README.md

 # Step 1: Think the API

-To build the hub, we use one API first, the Metropolitan museum of Art.
-Remeber that this API has several endpoints we can use to create a search engine.
-At least two steps are mandatory:

-- make a GET operation on "search" to get a list of objects ID (https://metmuseum.github.io/#search)
-- make several GET operation on "objects/[objectID]" with each ID in search result (https://metmuseum.github.io/#object)

-## Your Goal

 Make a proposal for a new API which is able to make call across museums.
 Enpoints are:

 - /search: look for object in museums with criteria and filters